aerogear/graphback/docs/plugins/graphback-resolvers.md

 ## Graphback CRUD Resolvers plugin

-Graphback resolvers plugin gives developers opiniated way to generate Node.js server compatible set of the GraphQL resolvels that will work with the Graphback Schema and Client side generated queries.
+Graphback resolvers plugin gives developers opinionated way to generate Node.js server compatible set of the GraphQL resolvels that will work with the Graphback Schema and Client side generated queries.

-Resolvers plugin using Graphback Runtme Abstraction that gives developers ability to dynamically connect them to many datasources.
+Resolvers plugin using Graphback Runtime Abstraction that gives developers ability to dynamically connect them to many datasources.
-Please refer to [`Runtime Abstraction`](/docs/crudruntime) documentation for more information
+Please refer to [`Runtime Abstraction`](/docs/crudruntime) documentation for more information.

 ## Installation